 Take your daily cup of joe in ice cream form at Coffee Collective!
 Around April each year, the espresso soft-serve returns to the menu for the summer, a refreshing sweet treat for the true coffee lovers.
 The soft ice is everything you’d expect it to be, with a silky smooth texture and a perfectly balanced flavor of espresso and milk, which is gently enhanced by the dust of coffee grounds on top.
-Available at the Jægersborggade, Torvehallerne, and Bernikow locations.
+Available in all shops except Telefonkiosken and Godthåbsvej.

 Hija de Sanchez

 Rosio Sanchez is offering refreshing Mexican paletas (ice pops) all summer long.
 Flavors rotate – Hija de Sanchez’s Kødbyen location is currently serving their signature avocado popsicle topped with cajeta (dulce de leche) and dried raspberries, while Sanchez Cantina is currently offering a mango sea buckthorn pop dipped in hibiscus chamoy.
 Past flavors have also included tres leches, lemon and Sicilian pistachio, white chocolate with strawberry and elderflower, and coconut with candied cacao nibs.
 Yes, they’re as delicious as they are beautiful!

 HIJA DE SANCHEZ Address & Contact Information Slagterboderne 8, Vesterbro, Copenhagen, Denmark Istedgade 60, Vesterbro, Copenhagen, Denmark Website Instagram Facebook